nicosantr/risk-models/README.md

 **Palantir & Oracle VaR** — `equity-risk/PLNTR-ORCL-VaR.xlsx`

 Monte Carlo Value-at-Risk models using 10,000 simulations on log-normal returns.
-Outputs include 95% VaR, CVaR (expected shortfall), Student's t-VaR for fat-tail adjustment, historical simulation comparison, and a two-stock portfolio VaR with diversification benefit analysis.
+Outputs include 95% VaR, CVaR (expected shortfall), historical simulation comparison, and a two-stock portfolio VaR with diversification benefit analysis.
 Built these first to learn the simulation methodology, then applied the same framework to physical climate risk in the models above.

 ## Data Sources